-EU Settled Status (September 2018) - Details of the new settled status scheme for EU Citizens living in the UK are available on the Home Office web pages, including campaign materials and a communications toolkit for employers.
+EU Settled Status - Details of the new settled status scheme for EU Citizens living in the UK - September 2018

 Home Office issues guidance on the Settlement Scheme for EU Citizens - June 2018